Student Services

 • Understand the results of your Myers-Briggs personality assessment

-down the careers / majors that are most attractive to you
+the careers / majors that are most attractive to you

 Things that frequently "turn students off" during the college years are things like: